AlainParadis/designschool/_information/eye-dropper-tool.md

   <div class="attentionbox tip">If you hold the Shift key, then click, you can set the base colour for the them.
 Give it a go!</div>

+  As you can see, InDesign's Eye Dropper is a way more versatile tool than is immediately apparent.
+Now you know how to use this tool to its full potential.

 assignment: |